maxgronlund/shorten_url/README.md

 ### Configuration
-I have only configured the dev environment with matching credentials for Postgres; the test environment works out of the box.
+I have only configured the dev environment with matching credentials for Postgres; the test environment works out of the box, and so did the production on Gigalixir.

 ### Getting the App Up and Running
 ```bash